-Interaction terms can be added to the design formula, in order to test, for example, if the log2 fold change attributable to a given condition is different based on a second variable, for example if the treatment effect of a drug is differs based on another grouping variable like sex or species.
+Interaction terms can be added to the design formula, in order to test, for example, if the log2 fold change attributable to a given condition is different based on a second variable, for example if the treatment effect of a drug is differs based on another grouping variable like species.
 Interactions are specified in R formula using a colon, :, between the two variables names.
-Demonstrations of extracting results from an interaction model are shown in the examples section of the help page for results.
+Demonstrations of extracting results for many different kinds of interaction model are shown in the examples section of the help page for results.
+When interations are present in the design, and a prior is used for the log2 fold changes, then only the interaction terms are moderated, and the main effect terms are not moderated.
+See ?nbinomWaldTest for more details.